 CTR = (CPM ÷ 1000) ÷ CPC

-  The main characteristics of a good landing page are clarity, simplicity and relevance with respect to the advertisement.
+The main characteristics of a good landing page are clarity, simplicity, and relevance with respect to the advertisement.

-  Conversion is probably the most important metric in a PPC campaign, measuring the performance of our ad in economic terms.
-We give the name "conversion" to each of the purchases made by a user after clicking on an ad.
-The conversion ratio is the percentage of users converted to customers with respect to the number of users that clicked the ad.
+Conversion is probably the most important metric in a PPC campaign because it involves measuring the performance of your ad in economic terms.
+The term "conversion" refers to each of the purchases made by a user after clicking on an ad.
+The conversion ratio is the percentage of users converted into customers out of all those that clicked on the ad.

 Conversion ratio = number of conversions ÷ web visits

 In this case, frequency means the number of times each ad is shown to a specific user during a given time period.
 To calculate frequency, divide the number of impressions by the number of unique users.